Communication is key in every aspect of life.

 This episode is ideal for anyone who struggles with conflicts.

-It provides easy-to-follow tips to ensure that conflicts and disagreements are solved effectively, using the correct communication strategies.
+It provides easy-to-follow tips to solve conflicts and disagreements effectively, using the correct communication strategies.

 Books, Articles, And Documentaries Will Help Us Understand This Country’s Divide